RavneetKaur1104/Drowsiness-Detection-System/README.md

 - argparse

 ## Run
-Python3 drowsiness_yawn.py -- webcam 0		//For external webcam, use the webcam number accordingly
+Python3 drowsiness_yawn.py -- webcam 0
+For external webcam, use the webcam number accordingly

 ## Setups
-Change the threshold values according to your need EYE_AR_THRESH = 0.3
+Change the threshold values according to your need
+EYE_AR_THRESH = 0.3
 EYE_AR_CONSEC_FRAMES = 30
-YAWN_THRESH = 10`	//change this according to the distance from the camera
+YAWN_THRESH = 10`
+Change this according to the distance from the camera